-For the past two decades, thanks to the flourishing of alternative medicines aiming at obtaining a state of optimum health and well-being through the return to nature, a more balancend and healthier diet and lifestyle, as Westerners, we have been literally overwhelmed by a wave of information – sometimes even contradictory – about what should be seen as the best foods: raw or cooked?
+For the past two decades, thanks to the flourishing of alternative medicines aiming at obtaining a state of optimum health and well-being through the return to nature, a more balanced and healthier diet and lifestyle, as Westerners, we have been overwhelmed by a wave of information – sometimes even contradictory – about what should be seen as the best foods: raw or cooked?
 And how about microwaves?

 In the case of vegetables, on the other hand, the opposite is true: once we have washed them is preferable that they are consumed after being lightly cooked, steamed, or eaten raw (which is also the best way to eat fruit) so that the body can absorb all the nutrients they contain, that is vitamins, minerals, antioxidants, essential oils and enzymes, which are all fundamental for proper nutrition, digestion and optimum health.
-For hygienic reasons, however, it is always recommended to consume raw foods when eating at home and to opt for thoroughly cooked foods when having lunch or dinner out.
+For hygienic reasons, however, it is always recommended to consume raw foods at home and to opt for thoroughly cooked foods when having lunch or dinner out.

-We look forward to working with you!
+I look forward to working with you!

 Copyright©2012-2015.
 Maria Teresa De Donato.
 All rights reserved

 Photos: Copyright©2012-2015.
 Paolo Trotta.
 All rights reserved

-To know more about my holistic health practice and my coaching activity,
+learn more about my holistic health practice and my coaching activity,